 Delegate Challenging Activities

 Remember that when it comes to delegation, one does not always delegate the easy work.
 In fact, it is wise to delegate the hard work.
-We do it all the time – hiring doctors, lawyers, and accountants to things in which we lack expertise to free up our own time.
+We do it all the time – hiring doctors, lawyers, and accountants to do things in which we lack expertise to free up our own time.

 For workplace productivity, consider hiring a career coach with a strong reputation to advise you on your career.
 The benefit of an outside perspective can be enormous.
 Another option is to seek out a mentor.
 While mentorship is not within the traditional realm of delegation, through mentorship you can ask for advice from a benevolent “extra memory” and have the opportunity to offer your skills and experience to your mentor as well.